Five wooden blocks with word goals and heart, barbell, apple, and bed icons

 4 Health and Performance Tips for Student-Athletes

-Finding the balance between being a good student and a budding athlete can be tricky in high school or college.
-Here are four habits you should get into ASAP.
+Finding the balance between being a good student and budding athlete can be tricky in high school or college.
+Here are four great habits to get into ASAP.

 Finding the right balance between being a good student and a budding athlete can be tricky in high school or college, but if the balance is right then the sky’s the limit.
 It’s possible to take your commitments to the extreme, so as with anything in life, moderation is a reliable rule of thumb.
 Staying healthy, both mentally and physically, is paramount for student-athletes.
 Prosperous students who perform on a consistent basis should have these four healthy traits to help manage their time, stress, and performance.